Verona

 About The Project

-Invenergy began development of Verona Solar in 2019 and is working to obtain necessary permits and agreements to support a 2025 construction start date.
+Currently - The Verona team is working to obtain necessary permits and agreements to support a 2025 construction start date.

 In April 2020, New York State updated their Renewable Energy Permitting Process with Section 94-c.
 This established the Office of Renewable Energy Siting within the NYS Department of state to provide for a single forum that takes into consideration local laws, public health and safety, environmental, social and economic factors to permit renewable energy projects.
 We are preparing the comprehensive application required by ORES.
 The application will include studies of wildlife, noise, visual impacts, shadows, wetlands, geology, archaeology, historic structures, economic benefits and many other topics required by state regulations.
 To learn more about the new certification process, click here to visit the ORES website.